Contact us

 There are seven species of even-toed ungulates that live here.
 Most of them are unique to the Qinghai-Tibet Plateau and are one of the few regions where wild yaks are found.
 The trip to the Wild Yak Valley was undoubtedly a highlight of our journey.

-Endangered species such as the Tibetan Antelope, Argali, White-lipped Deer, Kiang, Wild Yak,Blue Sheep, and Tibetan Gazelle freely roam here.
+Endangered species such as the Chiru, Argali, White-lipped Deer, Kiang, Wild Yak,Blue Sheep, and Tibetan Gazelle freely roam here.
 There are also numerous carnivorous animals that inhabit this animal kingdom.
 Brown Bears, Wolves, Tibetan Foxes, Red Foxes, Eurasian Lynx and Snow Leopards.

 Sky hunters such as Saker Falcons, Eurasian Eagle-Owls, and Upland Buzzard also roam these territories.